Denver mayor runoff centers on fast growth, gentrification

-DENVER — A Denver mayoral runoff election characterized by feisty debate over the city’s economic and population boom concludes Tuesday, with Michael Hancock seeking a third term against an upstart challenge from urban development consultant Jamie Giellis in the officially nonpartisan election.
+DENVER — Denver Mayor Michael Hancock was locked in a feisty battle for a third term Tuesday in a runoff election against Jamie Giellis, a first-time candidate and urban development consultant.

+The election focused on Denver’s decade-old development and population boom — and how to manage it.

-Hancock insists Giellis (GILL-lis), a first-time candidate, lacks the understanding and experience needed to manage growth in a city that’s added nearly 100,000 jobs since he was elected in 2011.
+Hancock insisted Giellis (GILL-lis) lacked the understanding and experience needed to manage growth in a city that’s added nearly 100,000 jobs since he was elected in 2011.

-“We would much rather govern the challenges of a rising city than govern the challenges of a dying city,” Hancock told supporters at a weekend rally.
+An unofficial tally released by the Denver Elections Division gave Hancock 55% of more than 127,000 mail-in and drop-off ballots cast before Tuesday, or nearly 71,000 to nearly 57,000 for Giellis.

+Denver has 408,000 active registered voters, and 40% of them turned out for the first round of the nonpartisan mayoral election in May.

-He touts his credentials as a former president of the Urban League of Metro Denver and city councilman, and his deep ties with Hispanic, African-American and Asian communities, as key to promoting growth while tackling affordable housing, homelessness and gentrification of historic neighborhoods.
+Hancock touted his credentials as a former president of the Urban League of Metro Denver and city councilman, and his deep ties with Hispanic, African-American and Asian communities as key to promoting growth while tackling affordable housing, homelessness and gentrification of historic neighborhoods.

 Giellis, an Iowa native who’s lived in Denver for 13 years, has been heavily involved in the transformation of an old industrial district north of downtown into a thriving community of arts, retail, residential and commercial enterprises.